CSCfi/ansible-role-vms-before-ceph-client/README.md

 # ansible-role-vms-before-ceph-client

 Ansible role that lists all the VMs launched before the upgrade or installing a Ceph client in hypervisors.
 This role uses the ceph_version variable to specify the exact version of a Ceph client.
 If the requested Ceph client version is not installed, then the role considers the latest version installed lower than the requested version ceph_version.
-The output of the role consists of two parts: i) The latest Ceph client version (i.e., ceph_latest_installed) that is lower or equal to ceph_version; ii) The list of VMs that have been launched before ceph_latest_installed, and hence they don't have the patch applied on ceph_latest_installed.
+The output of the role consists of he list of VMs that have been launched before ceph_version is installed or updated, and hence they don't have the patch applied on ceph_version.

 Role Variables
 --------------